powersync-ja/powersync-js/packages/react-native/README.md

 }
 ```

-This library uses `RSocket` for reactive web socket streams which requires `process.nextTick` to be available.
+This library uses `RSocket` for reactive WebSocket streams which requires `process.nextTick` to be available.
 Apply a polyfill if not available.

 ```javascript
 if (typeof process.nextTick == 'undefined') {